savageinternet/joynews/README.md

 Feel good about the news, even when it's terrible.

+# WTF is JoyNews?

+JoyNews is a hardware/software project which displays news stories on a mobile phone, reads the user's reaction to the stories using their phone's front-facing camera, and creates vibrational patterns based on the dominant emotion detected.
+Paired with the JoyNews phone case (a distinctly phallus-shaped object which you can put to *many* uses), this allows you to feel good about the news, even when it's terrible.

+# Where am I?

 Welcome to our GitHub repo!
 If you're curious how JoyNews works (and, yes, it *does* work), you're in the right place.
 What follows is a bit of a technical / process writeup on this project, in (hopefully) enough detail that you could do something similar.
 (Not that you would, you deviant pervert.)

 Built for [Comedy Hack Day Toronto](http://www.comedyhackday.org/toronto/) 2017, JoyNews is a combination of: